roktim3030/kishalayroktim/_projects/1_project.md

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">
-        A tunnel oxide layer and a first polysilicon layer for floating gate, a buffer oxide and a nitride layer are subsequently deposited on a Silicon substrate at 700 and 720 C respectively.
-Portioned of the nitride layer, first polysilicon layer, tunnel oxide and silicon substrate are selectively etched at room temperature and trenches are formed on the silicon substrate.
-An insulating oxide layer is formed in the trenches.
-Then the buffer oxide and a portion of insulating layer is striped.
-After that a second polysilicon layer is deposited at 700C.
-Then the top potion of the second polysilicon is etched and a dielectric layer is formed on it.
-Then finally the conduction metal is deposited at 350C.
+        The simulation of VNAND chip is done for validation of the workflow.
+We can get the value of Final Residual stress in the Polysilicon and Tungsten layer.
+Then we follow the process flow given in the Figure 3-2 and calculate the final residual stress in the VNAND chip.
+From the figure, we can see how the temperature varies with different fabrication steps.
+Maximum temperature during deposition occurs during the deposition of nitride at 800°.
+At the end of the fabrication steps, when the temperature returns to room temperature the final residual is found.
     </div>
     <div class="col-sm-4 mt-3 mt-md-0">
-        {% include figure.liquid path="assets/img/thesis_processflow_NAND.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid path="assets/img/thesis_processflow_VNAND.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">